BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

-For summarizing across daytime and location, the lineage frequencies are pooled by calculating the weighted average using the total number of reads of each sample as weights.
-The mutation frequencies are pooled by using the simple mean setting removal of missing values to FALSE.
+For summarizing across daytime and location, the lineage frequencies are pooled by calculating the weighted average using the total number of reads of each sample as weights (missing samples are removed).

 ## Output